Quickstart

 mvn package

 This step is not required for .NET.
-Please continue with next step.
+Please continue to the next step.

 yarn install